joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ### Editor's Note

 _This documentation is written for absolutely noobs and dummies like myself.
 I've tried to write it so that anyone can understand it and follow the steps, even without any previous experience with Kubernetes or GitHub Actions.
-If you've got any additional questions or feedback, please feel free to send me message or open an issue/PR._
+If you've got any additional questions or feedback, please feel free to send me a message or open an issue/PR._

 _However, please keep in mind the target audience.
 Many of these steps can be done in a different way.
 Maybe some steps can be skipped.
 Or maybe some tools or services can be used in a different way or replaced with something else.
 But the goal is to just get it working.
 So remember that this is just a guide and not a strict set of instructions.
 Also the implementation might not be the best possible or most optimized way to do it._